Healthy Eating from the National Institutes of Health

 3. Cover, bring to a boil, and reduce heat to medium.
 Simmer for 5 minutes, until vegetables soften.
 Drain vegetables.
 Set aside to cool.

 4. Combine avocado, cilantro, and beans in a large mixing bowl.
-Add cheese and
+Add cheese and salsa, and mix.

 5. When corn mixture has cooled slightly, add to avocado mixture.